eidsvold/1Z0-819-notes/README.md

 * A module must explicitly require a depending module.
 Exporting a package in one module to another specific module does not exempt the target module from explicitly requiring the dependency module.
 * You use the ```jdeps``` command to launch the Java class dependency analyzer.
 * You can produce a dependency summary by using the _jdeps_ command with the _-s_ or _-summary_ option.
 E.g. ```jdeps --module-path . -s foo```.
+* With the modular JDK, we can create custom runtimes consisting of only modules needed for our apps or the devices we're targeting.
+This means the runtime's size can be much smaller than it was.
+* With the modular JDK, internal APIs used by the platform itself are encapsulated and hidden from applications.
+* When an application fires up, the JVM walks through the module graph.
+If any module is missing, the JVM produces an error and shuts down.
+This helps avoid catastrophic consequences if sucj an issue were only found at runtime.

 ## Java SE 11 Programmer II 1Z0-816